Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Demonstrations and Results

 Scalability Potential: Dynamic circuits offer superior scalability in principle, as the required qubit count remains fixed regardless of the number of time steps.
 This property makes them particularly attractive for near-term devices with limited qubit availability.
 In practice, however, scalability is constrained by the accumulation of reset and measurement errors and the latency overhead of repeated reset cycles~\cite{Hashim2025,Govia2023}.
 These effects impose a practical limit on the planning horizon that can be executed reliably.
 Static implementations, in contrast, are fundamentally restricted by the linear scaling of qubit resources, which quickly becomes prohibitive on NISQ devices.

-Together, these trade-offs suggest that dynamic circuits are best suited for the NISQ era, where qubit scarcity is the primary limitation, whereas static circuits may regain relevance on future fault-tolerant machines with abundant, high-fidelity qubits.
+Together, these trade-offs suggest that dynamic-circuit-based QMDP architectures are best suited for the NISQ era, where qubit scarcity is the primary limitation, whereas static implementations may regain relevance on future fault-tolerant machines with abundant, high-fidelity qubits.

-\subsection{Experimental results on optimal policy search}
+\subsection{Experimental Results on Optimal Policy Search}

 In this section, we apply Grover’s quantum search algorithm to identify optimal trajectories that yield the maximum return.
 The core aim is to determine the optimal policy, mapping each state to the most rewarding action, by efficiently exploring the vast set of quantum trajectories generated from agent–environment interactions.
 Each trajectory encodes the complete sequence of states, chosen actions, next states, rewards, and the return over the decision process.
-By amplifying the probability of high-return trajectories, Grover’s search identifies optimal paths with a substantial reduction in search complexity compared to classical methods, enabling the optimal policy to be derived with significantly fewer quantum operations.
+By amplifying the probability of high-return trajectories, Grover’s search identifies optimal paths with a substantial reduction in search complexity, enabling the optimal policy to be derived with significantly fewer quantum operations.

 The test scenario considers a quantum agent initialized in state $s_0$ (‘00’) and tasked with reaching the terminal state $s_3$ (‘11’) while maximizing the return.
-The QMDP over three time steps generates the complete set of possible trajectories, of which only a subset achieves the transition from $s_0$ to $s_3$ (as detailed in Table~\ref{table:trajectories}).
+The QMDP over three interaction steps generates the complete set of possible trajectories, of which only a subset achieves the transition from $s_0$ to $s_3$ (as detailed in Table~\ref{table:trajectories}).
 Among these 11 distinct trajectories, only two attain the maximum return of ‘1000’: T-151 (‘1000111111111111101010000’) and T-143 (‘100011110111111110101000’), which represent the most advantageous paths for this task.
 The role of Grover’s search is to selectively amplify these optimal trajectories, thereby enabling the systematic derivation of the corresponding optimal policy.

 The amplification of optimal trajectories by Grover’s quantum search is illustrated in Fig.~\ref{fig:grover}, which presents the distribution of measurement outcomes obtained from both noise-free simulation and execution on quantum hardware.
 The horizontal axis lists the trajectory identifiers, while the vertical axis indicates the number of times each trajectory was observed.
 The green bars correspond to the noise-free simulation results, where trajectory T-151 is clearly amplified above all others, appearing most frequently with 13 samples and thus confirming its role as the dominant optimal trajectory.
 Trajectory T-143 is also detected with a lower count, demonstrating that Grover’s algorithm can amplify multiple maximum-return solutions, even when some appear less prominently in the distribution.